With a wide variety of names being mocked to the Steelers, looking over the past drafts will give an idea of who will be available to them.

 The NFL Draft is always a fun and crazy time in the offseason, as hopeful prospects earn their shot on pro rosters.
 Players rise, others fall, and rabid speculation leads to some of the most action-packed time not on an NFL field.
 For the Steelers, the draft represents a time to retool and rebuild the roster.
 For a team that builds through the draft, this is the most essential time in the offseason.

-So, when adding a QB in the second round of your mocks, be aware of who is likely to be there.
-While I’m in no way advocating for or against any of these options in this post, be realistic with your expectations if you want to target a QB for the Steelers.
-Just remember though, if these QBs were top options, they would be taken in the first round.
+So, when adding an RB in the second round of your mocks, be aware of who is likely to be there.
+While I’m in no way advocating for or against any of these options in this post, be realistic with your expectations if you want to target an RB for the Steelers.
+Just remember though, RB’s go in groups, so the pickings may be slim in the 3rd round.